WHEN: Thursday 6 November, 2-6pm

 Co-create a sector-wide charter for change based on shared commitments.

-Contributors include: Raghavi Chinnadurai (Primary), Arts Catalyst, Future Curators Programme, Grand Union and Ort Gallery.
+Contributors include: Raghavi Chinnadurai (Primary), Rahiela Seef, Arts Catalyst, Future Curators Programme, Grand Union, Ort Gallery and a-n.

 Access: There will be BSL interpretation for the presentations.
 The event will take place in The Space, with breakout sessions in other rooms and there will be a quiet space available.
 There is level access to all spaces in Nottingham Contemporary.
 Please visit this link for Nottingham Contemporary's full access statement: https://www.nottinghamcontemporary.org/visit/access-and-facilities/